kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -z, --date &lt;date&gt;
 Specify the issue to use for the upissued object(s).
 Otherwise, the current date will be used.

+-^, --remove-deleted
+Remove elements with change type of "delete".
+These elements are automatically removed along with all change marks and RFUs when an object is upissued from official to the next inwork issue.
+This option will remove them when upissuing between inwork issues, or when making the object official.

 --version
 Show version information.